-The Forum for Undergraduate Student Editors is a nonprofit organization that strives to cultivate a diverse and active community of undergraduate students, faculty, and university partners for the purpose of collaboration, conversation, and solution building for problems facing the literary world today.
+The Forum for Undergraduate Student Editors is an organization that strives to cultivate a diverse and active community of undergraduate students, faculty, and university partners for the purpose of collaboration, conversation, and solution building for problems facing the literary world today.
 Through conferences, caucuses, reviews and interviews, the Forum for Undergraduate Student Editors hopes to create a collective of voices and a rich rhetoric among undergraduate literary journals, their editors, contributors, and readers.

 Full Mission Statement Below

 Full Mission Statement

 FUSE’s mission is to foster visionary magazine work and to support undergraduates who are eager to pursue careers in writing, publishing and editing.
 FUSE provides a wide range of tools necessary for students to further their editing and writing endeavors, and is designed also to be accessible to professors of editing and publishing courses, faculty advisors of literary magazines, and directors of undergraduate programs.

 The main goal of FUSE is to operate through the formation of college chapters that work to encourage magazine staffs and writers within their own communities as well as at other schools.
 The members of FUSE run workshops, write reviews of literary magazines, and provide assistance as well as a social outlet for undergraduate editors and writers.
 This supportive environment opens doors for professional training and teamwork within writing departments.
 In addition to the main goals, a FUSE chapter might publicize literary journals and blogs, hold fundraising events, organize extramural trips, host readings, and much more.
 A FUSE chapter is a small group meant to draw people with a common interest into a much bigger family of editors and writers across the nation.